boazsegev/iodine/SPEC-Websocket-Draft.md

 2. To Support “native" (server-side) WebSocket and EventSource (SSE) connections and using application side callbacks.

     Simply put, to make it easy for applications to accept WebSocket and EventSource (SSE) connections from WebSocket and EventSource clients (commonly browsers).

+3. Allow applications to use WebSocket and EventSource (SSE) on HTTP/2 servers.
+Note: current `hijack` practices will break network connections when attempting to implement EventSource (SSE).

 ## Rack WebSockets / EventSource